Emergent Coordination in Multi-Agent Language Models

 \paragraph{Analytical Framework.} How would we know if a multi-agent system shows emergent properties that could suggest that the sum is more than its parts?
 We develop a principled test based on a recent formal theory of dynamic emergence based on information decomposition \citep{rosas2020reconciling,mediano2022greater,bedau2008emergence}.
 Our framework connects emergence with information about a system's temporal evolution---future states of the whole---with information that cannot be traced to the current state of its parts.
 This framework is based on partial information decomposition \citep[PID;][]{williams2010nonnegative} and time-delayed mutual information \citep[TDMI;][]{luppi2022synergistic}, is data-driven, quantifiable, and amenable to empirical testing with falsifiable conjectures against specific null hypotheses.
 Combining this with permutation tests, focused either on breaking connections between agents or connections across time allow us not only to quantity emergent properties but also to localize them in the system.
 This is crucial for multi-agent systems because we care about distinguishing synergy among specialized, differentiated agents from mere dynamic alignment.

 We implement three tests.
+The first, termed \textit{emergence capacity}, captures the ability of the multi-agent system to host \textit{any} synergy.
+It measures the predictive synergy from two agents' current states to their \textit{joint} future state, quantified using mutual information $I(\cdot;\cdot)$.
+For each pair of agents $(i,j)$ and time $t$, let the sources be $X_{i,t}$ and $X_{j,t}$, and define the bivariate target as the joint future state $t+\ell$, $T_{ij,t+\ell} \equiv (X_{i,t+\ell}, X_{j,t+\ell})$, where $\ell$ is the integration timescale \citep{mediano2022integrated}.
+From the joint contingency table over $(X_{i,t}, X_{j,t}, T_{ij,t+\ell})$ we compute a two-source PID of the predictive information

+and take $\mathrm{Syn}_{ij}$ as the pairwise dynamical synergy.
+A positive score $\mathrm{Syn}_{ij} > 0$ indicates that the predictive information about the joint future is not recoverable from any single component.
+We compute this for all unordered pairs $(i,j)$ and take the median as group-level synergy capacity.
+This test is limited to detect synergy of order $k=2$ but has the advantage that it does \textit{not} rely on the definition of a suitable whole-system macro signal.

-The first, termed the \textit{practical criterion}, concerns predicting a macro signal $V$ of the system.
+The second test, termed the \textit{practical criterion}, concerns predicting a macro signal $V$ of the system.